ThroughTheNet/sinatra-tiny_auth/README.md

 This is intended for situations where you want to protect a simple sinatra app intended for use by just one person.

 #THIS GEM IS A WORK IN PROGRESS!
-PLEASE DO NOT USE IT ON A REAL WEBSITE IT MAY WELL NOT BE SECURE YET!
+PLEASE DO NOT USE IT ON A REAL WEBSITE!
+IT MAY WELL NOT BE SECURE YET!
 You have been warned!

 This project is MIT licensed.